We do things a bit differently

 - Motivational Interviewing

-Alongside private practice, I’ve worked as a Health Coach on various private and government run programs, helping clients with all manner of health goals, from quitting smoking, to increasing exercise, to managing stress.
+Alongside private practice, I’ve worked as a Health Coach on various private and government run programs, helping clients with all manner of health goals, from quitting smoking, to managing stress.
 I dedicate all my professional development budget (plus some! oops..) to being more and more helpful to people with eating disorders, and people who want an alternative to dieting.
 I’m also the founder of Nutrition Training Australia, who provide professional development courses and nutrition resources for the fitness industry.
-I’m a mum of one (plus golden retriever furbaby), have hurt myself in many creative ways practicing martial arts for 12 years, and love weight training.
+I’m a mum of two girls (plus golden retriever furbaby), have hurt myself in many creative ways practicing martial arts for 12 years, and love weight training.
 Not because it makes me strong, but because it shows me I am strong 🙂

 My Nutrition Philosophy